-Total net revenue for fiscal 2010 was \$3.5 billion, an increase of 11% compared with fiscal 2009.
-Revenue was higher in all of our business segments.
-Consumer Tax segment revenue increased \$150 million or 15% due to growth in TurboTax Online units.
-Operating income from continuing operations increased 26% in fiscal 2010 compared with fiscal 2009.
-Cost of service and other revenue as a percentage of related revenue was slightly lower in fiscal 2010 due to unit growth in TurboTax Online units.
-Operating expenses increased due to incentive compensation that was directly related to our financial results and the addition of operating expenses for acquired businesses.
-Net income from continuing operations increased 21% in fiscal 2010 compared with fiscal 2009.
-Our effective tax rate for fiscal 2010 was approximately 34% and our effective tax rate for fiscal 2009 was approximately 31%.
-Due to all of the foregoing factors, diluted net income per share from continuing operations of \$1.66 for fiscal 2010 grew 23% compared with fiscal 2009.
+Total net revenue for fiscal 2011 was \$3.9 billion, an increase of 11% compared with fiscal 2010.
+Our Small Business Group and our Consumer Tax segment were the key drivers of revenue growth.
+Revenue from our Small Business Group increased 12% compared with fiscal 2010 due to growth in connected services offerings and improved offering mix.
+Revenue from our Consumer Tax segment increased 13% compared with fiscal 2010 due to growth in TurboTax Online federal units.
+Operating income from continuing operations increased 17% in fiscal 2011 compared with fiscal 2010 due to higher revenue partially offset by higher costs and expenses.
+Cost of revenue as a percentage of total revenue was slightly lower in fiscal 2011 compared with fiscal 2010 due to growth in TurboTax Online units and lower amortization expense.
+Operating expenses were higher due to increases in spending for staffing expenses and marketing programs, the addition of operating expenses for acquired businesses, higher share-based compensation expenses, and a goodwill and intangible asset impairment charge.
+Net income from continuing operations increased 18% in fiscal 2011 compared with fiscal 2010, in line with the increase in operating income.
+Diluted net income per share from continuing operations for fiscal 2011 increased 20% to \$2.00 as a result of the increase in net income and the decline in weighted average diluted shares compared with fiscal 2010.

-We ended fiscal 2010 with cash, cash equivalents and investments totaling \$1.6 billion.
-In fiscal 2010 we generated cash from operations, from the issuance of common stock under employee stock plans, and from the sale of our Intuit Real Estate Solutions business.
-During the same period we used cash for the repurchase of shares of our common stock under our stock repurchase programs, for net purchases of investments, for the acquisitions of Mint and Medfusion, and for capital expenditures.
-At July 31, 2010, we had expended all funds authorized by our Board of Directors for stock repurchases.
-On August 19, 2010 we announced a new stock repurchase program under which we are authorized to repurchase up to an additional \$2 billion of our common stock from time to time over a three-year period ending on August 16, 2013.
+We ended fiscal 2011 with cash, cash equivalents and investments totaling \$1.4 billion.
+In fiscal 2011 we generated cash from operations, from net sales of investments, and from the issuance of common stock under employee stock plans.
+During the same period we used cash for the repurchase of shares of our common stock under our stock repurchase programs and for capital expenditures.
+At July 31, 2011, authorization from our Board of Directors to expend up to \$640 million remained available under the existing program for stock repurchases through August 16, 2013.
+On August 18, 2011 we announced a new stock repurchase program under which we are authorized to repurchase up to an additional \$2 billion of our common stock from time to time over a three-year period ending on August 15, 2014.
+In August 2011 our Board of Directors declared the first cash dividend in our history of \$0.15 per share of outstanding common stock payable on October 18, 2011 to stockholders of record at the close of business on October 10, 2011.